RxLaboratory/Duik/src-docs/docs/advanced/performance.md

 - `Memory & Performance ▶ Performance`:
   Using Multi-Frame Rendering usually improves performance, but in specific cases it may be better to deactivate this option: if you work with complex compositions, lots of expressions, or non-compatible effects, multi-frame rendering may actually slow down the rendering process:
     - It takes more time to start the rendering process when using multi-frame rendering.
 This can be a problem for previews:&nbsp;if you notice a long delay between requesting the preview and the render of the first frame, it may be because of multi-frame rendering and it's worth trying without it, then maybe enable it again just before the final render.
     - It may sometimes be actually slower to render than standard rendering, but that depends on what you're rendering.
-You'll have to test with your own project if you suspect it to slow down your renders, but that shouldn't be the case in tha majority of projects.
+You'll have to test with your own project if you suspect it to slow down your renders, but that shouldn't be the case in the majority of projects.
 In doubt, leave it enabled.

 ## Duik features impacting performance